rugbedbugg/MFC_RealNetwork/Simulated_defense/Simulated_Defense_writeup.md

 Now our MAC and IP addresses will randomised periodically everytime we use our machine.

 # Proxychaining
-It is a concept where we route our connection through multiple IP addresses to obfuscate our actuap IP and subsequently giving away critical information about us.
+It is a concept where we route our connection through multiple IP addresses to obfuscate our actual IP and subsequently giving away critical information about us.
 We will be using a tool called ```proxychains``` on Kali Purple to demonstrate this.
 1. Install proxychains via ```sudo apt install proxychains```
 2. We will need to locate the configuration file via ```locate proxychains``` and open up ```proxychains.conf``` in a text editor.
 3. Once on the configuration file, we will have the option to choose from ```strict-chain```, ```dynamic-chain``` or ```random-chain```.
 The one selected by default, ```strict-chain``` will fail even if one fo the proxies is down as we can see in the documentation.
 Hence the better option is either ```dynamic-chain``` or ```random-chain```.
 We will use ```dynamic-chain``` for this demonstration but uncommenting it and commenting ```strict-chain```.